 Our principal external sources of liquidity during the periods under review have been the issuance of debt securities, borrowings under long-term and short-term credit facilities, gaming tax deferrals, local lines of credit and overdraft facilities, as well as capital leases.
 In addition, we expect that as in the past, certain of our partners in joint ventures and companies in which we hold a minority interest will provide funding for these joint ventures and companies.
 Following the Original Acquisition, our principal external sources of liquidity have been debt securities, the Revolving Credit Facility and the other sources of liquidity such as local lines of debt for the Group as summarized in "Description of Certain Indebtedness."
-We used a portion of the proceeds from the issuance of the €390 million aggregate principal amount of the 2025 Fixed Rate Notes in May 2019 to fund the Giga Game Acquisition.
-We are expecting to use the remaining proceeds for general corporate purposes, including acquisitions.
-The proceeds from the issuance of the €490 million aggregate principal amount of the 2025 Floating Rate Notes in August 2019 were used to redeem in full the 2023 Floating Rate Notes and a portion of the 2023 Dollar Notes.
+We used a portion of the proceeds from the issuance of the \in 390 million aggregate principal amount of the 2025 Fixed Rate Notes in May 2019 to fund the Giga Game Acquisition.
+We have utilized the remaining proceeds for general corporate purposes, including acquisitions.
+The proceeds from the issuance of the \notin 490 million aggregate principal amount of the 2025 Floating Rate Notes in August 2019 were used to redeem in full the 2023 Floating Rate Notes and a portion of the 2023 Dollar Notes.

-We continue to monitor and limit our exposure to short-term borrowings in Spain and Italy given the restrictions on liquidity that the Spanish banking and Italian systems have been experiencing.
+We continue to monitor and limit our exposure to short-term borrowings in Spain and Italy given the restrictions on liquidity that the Spanish banking and Italian systems have been experiencing, particularly due to the COVID-19 pandemic.
 We also seek to limit our exposure to cross-border risk in our financings.
 In furtherance of these objectives, we are seeking to improve our debt maturity profile.
 We also have been exploring opportunities to obtain local financings in certain jurisdictions in which we operate, in addition to our bank facilities in Colombia, Panama and Italy.

 We have substantial debt and debt service obligations.
-As of December 31, 2019, we had approximately €2,372.3 million of total debt.
-Our level of debt has increased during the last five years, particularly in connection with the financing of the Original Acquisition.
+As of December 31, 2020, we had approximately $\notin 2,655.0$ million of total debt.
+Our level of debt has increased during the last five years, particularly due to the COVID-19 pandemic.
 In addition, we may incur substantial additional debt in the future.